-The present report estimates the "Refund of excise duty paid on alcohol and alcoholic beverages when used for medical purposes" measure whereby ensuring the fuller coverage of the excise duty-related tax measures.
-The increase in the total amount of tax expenditures associated with excise duties is due to the "Remittance of excise duty on purchased gas oil used in primary agricultural production" tax measure which replaces the existing "Refund of excise duty for diesel fuel used by the agricultural producers" tax incentive.
-The measure continues being implemented during the period under consideration, with the maximum amount provided for by 2016 State Budget of the Republic of Bulgaria being BGN 84 million7.
+The increase in the total amount of tax expenditures associated with excise duties is due to the "Remittance of excise duty on purchased gas oil used in primary agricultural production" tax measure which replaces the "Refund of excise duty for diesel fuel used by the agricultural producers" tax incentive existing in the previous year.
+The maximum share of the amount refundable to agricultural producers from the excise duty for used gas oil of BGN 84 million is provided for by the 2017 State Budget of the Republic of Bulgaria and is unchanged compared to the previous 2016 year.

-For 2016, tax expenditures associated with two tax measures have the highest relative share in tax expenditures associated with excise duties:
+For 2017, tax expenditures associated with two tax measures have the highest relative share in tax expenditures associated with excise duties:

-- "Remittance of excise duty on purchased gas oil used in primary agricultural production" - 49.34% of the total amount of tax expenditures associated with excise duties for 2016; - "Reduced excise rate on natural gas used as motor fuel and zero-rate excise duty on natural gas used for household purposes" - 28.58% of the total amount of tax expenditures associated with excise duties for 2016.
+- "Remittance of excise duty on purchased gas oil used in primary agricultural production" 49.28%% of the total amount of tax expenditures associated with excise duties for 2017; - "Reduced excise rate on natural gas used as motor fuel and zero-rate excise duty on natural gas used for household purposes" - 28.53% of the total amount of tax expenditures associated with excise duties for 2017.